Optimally Scheduling Public Safety Power Shutoffs: PSPS Scenarios

 For $t=1,2,\ldots, T$, let $f_t: \RR^n \mapsto \left\{0,1\right\}$ be a function mapping $\XX_t$ to a binary output indicating the high risk ($f_t(\XX_t) = 1$) or low risk ($f_t(\XX_t) = 0$) of ignition given that the lines are energized during day $t$.
 The function $f_t$ is assumed to be deterministic, known, and set according to the system operator needs and knowledge of its geographical area and infrastructure.
 For example, $f_t$ could take the form:

 where $\bm{\Delta}_t(i)$ is the risk threshold for observation $i$.
-For example, PG\&E uses the following thresholds: $40$ km/h for sustained wind speed, $72$ km/h for wind gust, and an air humidity below $20\%$~\citep{PSPSfactsheer}.
+This function is inspired by PG\&E's `minimum fire conditions'~\citep{PSPSpolicies}.
+For example, PG\&E uses thresholds like: $40$ km/h for sustained wind speed, $72$ km/h for wind gust, and an air humidity below $20\%$~\citep{PSPSfactsheer}.
 Hence, if the entries of $\XX_t$ are greater or equal to these values for the wind speed and gust, and less or equal to for the humidity, then $f_t(\XX_t) = 1$.

 Let $A_t >0$ be the estimated cost of powerline-caused wildfires at time $t$.
 This represents loss of life, material damage, reconstruction and repair, and service interruption.
+The powerline-induced wildfire damage cost at $t$ is then given by $A_t f_t(\mathbf{X}_t)$, i.e., the estimated cost weighted by the risk indicator function.
 Let $a_t >0$ be the revenue loss of the utility when de-energizing the grid at time $t$.
 Let $s_{1,t} > 0$ and $s_{2,t} >0$ be, respectively, the cost of de-energizing and re-energizing the grid.
-The coefficient $s_{1,t}$ includes, for example, the costs of crews and special equipment dispatched to de-energize the grid.
-The coefficient $s_{2,t}$ also includes the costs related to the personnel on the field in addition to the cost of specialized equipment required to inspect the network before re-energization~\citep{PSPSpolicies}.
-We model the cost of a de/re-energizing as: $\max\left\{s_{1,t+1}\left(u_{t-1} - u_{t} \right), s_{2,t+1} \left( u_{t} - u_{t-1} \right) \right\}$.
+The scalar coefficient $s_{1,t}$ includes, for example, the costs of crews and special equipment dispatched to de-energize the grid.
+The scalar coefficient $s_{2,t}$ also includes the costs related to the personnel on the field in addition to the cost of specialized equipment required to inspect the network before re-energization~\citep{PSPSpolicies}.
+We model the cost of a de/re-energizing as: $\max\left\{s_{1,t+1} \left( u_{t} - u_{t-1} \right), s_{2,t+1}\left(u_{t-1} - u_{t} \right) \right\}$.
 We assume that the grid is energized before and after the time range, i.e., $u_{0} = u_{T+1} = 0$.